nicholasdunbar/cucumber-sandbox/readme.md

 `rspec spec/somescript.rb`

 ## Dependancies
+**Chrome** - This sandbox supports the Chrome browser

+**FireFox** - This sandbox supports the FireFox browser only with the following configurations: RSpec+Selenium and Cucumber+Capybara.
+It does not support FireFox with RSpec+Capybara (this is due to the changes since FF48 when Marrionette and GeckoDriver was introduced this project is to try and figure out all the new configurations needed for FireFox).

+**WebKit** - not yet supported in this project

 **Ruby** - RSpec, Capybara and Cucumber are all programmed in Ruby

 **RVM** - Makes sure this ruby install will not mess with your other installs